BielRoig/hfeb-guide/content/docs/matchup-spread/landstill.md

 The longer the game goes, the more the opponent's card-advantage cards become a problem.

-**Impulse**, **Accumulated Knowledge**, and especially **Fact or Fiction** let U/W Landstill sculpt a much stronger hand than yours.
+**Impulse**, ***Accumulated Knowledge***, and especially **Fact or Fiction** let UW Landstill sculpt a much stronger hand than yours.
 Even if they don't kill you immediately, these cards dramatically increase the chance that the opponent finds the right mix of counters, removal, and hate.

 **Decree of Justice** is another concrete problem.
 In late turns, a Decree cycled for four or five soldiers can put a real race on the board, especially considering your manabase has often already dealt you a fair amount of damage.